Nickflanagn24/blockbuster-brainbuster/README.md

 ---

-## Features That Could Be Implamented in the Future
+## Features That Could Be Implemented in the Future
 - **Leaderboard**: A global leaderboard system that records and displays the highest scores achieved by players.
 - **User Authentication**: Allow players to create accounts and track their progress across multiple sessions, storing their highest scores and quiz history.
 - **Question Pool Expansion**: Add more questions to the pool, increasing the variety and challenge for players over time.
-- **A timer**: - Adding a time would make bring the sense of urgency and make the user have to think quick
+- **A timer**: - Adding a timer would bring a sense of urgency and make the user think quickly.
+Increasing the challenge of the quiz.

 ---